Injured in a Crash with a Semi-Truck, 18-Wheeler, or Big Rig?

-Our team at Lusk, Drasites & Tolisano helps Floridians injured in truck accidents recover compensation from all responsible parties.
-Our Cape Coral truck accident lawyers have been locally handling these personal injury claims for over 40 years, and our clients trust us to provide the skilled representation and compassionate support they need to move forward.
-If you were recently injured in a truck accident, we recognize that you are likely going through an unimaginably challenging and painful time.
+If you were recently injured in a truck crash, we recognize that you are likely going through an unimaginably challenging and painful time.
 We can offer you the dedicated support you need to get justice.
-Our firm also handles truck accident cases on a contingency basis, so you will owe no legal fees unless we win.
+We handle these cases on a contingency fee basis, so you owe us nothing unless we win your case.

 - Past, current, and future medical expenses